ibm-cloud-docs/vpc/vpn-client-to-site-faqs.md

 {: faq}
 {: support}

 Yes, it supports high availability in an Active/Active configuration.
 You must choose two subnets if you want to deploy a high availability VPN server with two fault domains.
+You can also upgrade the stand-alone VPN server to high-availability mode, and downgrade the high-availability VPN server to stand-alone mode.

 ## Are there any caps on throughput for VPN server?
 {: #faq-vpn-server-caps}